-1. In most commercial real estate inspections it is recommended to have a camera pulled through the underground sewer lines to determine the condition.
-The cost is from about $300 on up and can save many thousands.
-Believe it or not this is at least $15,000 of equipment and you get a DVD when it is done.
+In most commercial real estate inspections, it is recommended to have a camera pulled through the underground sewer lines to determine the condition.
+The cost is from about $300 on up, and can save many thousands.
+Believe it or not, this is at least $15,000 of equipment and you get a DVD when it is done.
 The main reason the equipment is so expensive is that the camera, the connections that have to be flexible and the system as a whole must be waterproof.
-In addition it must be able to be banged into obstructions such as roots and breaks and such.
+In addition, it must be able to be banged into obstructions such as roots and breaks and such.
 I always recommend it.
 After many years of checking it has been found out that over 60% of all these underground inspections done with a camera find issues that require immediate attention.
 Surprisingly enough it doesn’t matter whether it is new or old.

 Side note: Chimney inspections now also usually involve an internal camera.
 It helps for all the same reasons a sewer line inspection works.
 These are hidden areas that can only be accurately seen with special equipment.

-Two years ago I emailed less than one out of ten inspections.
+- Two years ago I emailed less than one out of ten inspections.
 They were all hard copies.
-Now I mail out less than one a month.
+Now I mail out less than once a month.
 All the rest are emailed.

-I once tried to get a voice command program installed in a computer to do the inspections with but the technology wasn’t up to my needs.
+- I once tried to get a voice command program installed on a computer to do the inspections with but the technology wasn’t up to my needs.